-The landforms of the Burren region reflect denudation during the Cenozoic period (~1.6 Ma), including the recent Pleistocene glaciation (~1.5 Ma to 13,000 years ago in Ireland).
+The landforms of the Burren region reflect denudation during the Cenozoic period (65-0 Ma), including the recent Pleistocene glaciation (~1.5 Ma to 13 ka in Ireland).
 The primary processes involved in denuding the landscape were freeze-thaw action and erosion by ice during the Pleistocene, but chemical solution and fluvial erosion earlier during the Cenozoic (and today).
-The gross evolution of the landscape in the Burren region reflects faster rates of limestone denudation via chemical solution than erosion of adjacent siliciclastic rocks during episodic, brief, highenergy storm events.
+The gross evolution of the landscape in the Burren region reflects faster rates of limestone denudation via chemical solution than erosion of adjacent siliciclastic rocks during episodic, brief, high-energy storm events.
 The evolution of the landscape of the Burren region during the Cenozoic is described in detail below.